Skip to main content Skip to main navigation

 Our governance

-We also work closely with representatives of civil society groups, national child protection organisations and experts in modern slavery, trafficking and human rights working on the frontline of preventing child exploitation and abuse in Australia to provide us with insights on how our programs can help make a difference.
+We work closely with representatives of civil society groups, national child protection organisations and experts in modern slavery, trafficking and human rights working on the frontline of preventing child exploitation and abuse in Australia to provide us with insights on how our programs can help make a difference.

 Our partners